agenticalliance/agenticalliance.com/README.md

 ## 🌍 Join the Mission

 Be part of the community shaping the future of autonomous systems and AI.
-Connect, contribute, and innovate together.
+Join our growing community on [Reddit](https://www.reddit.com/r/agenticalliance/) to connect, contribute, and innovate together.

 Visit our [GitHub Wiki](https://github.com/agenticalliance/agenticalliance.com/wiki) for detailed documentation and project information.